ndayizeyekevin/ndayizeyekevin/README.md

 ## Hi there 👋

-I’m **Kevin NDAYIZEYE**, an IT college graduate from Rwanda Polytechnic Ngoma College.
-Passionate about building efficient software solutions, I specialized in full-stack development and data management.
+I’m **Kevin NDAYIZEYE**, an IT graduate with an Advanced Diploma from Rwanda Polytechnic Ngoma College.
+Motivated to deliver efficient software and IT solutions, I specialize in full-stack development (PHP PDO, JavaScript) and data management.
+I’ve successfully built and implemented projects like the Medication Insurance Management System (MIMS) and a Pharmacy Inventory System, and gained hands-on experience in technical support—troubleshooting, user assistance, and even CCTV installation and monitoring.
+I hold certificates in **Virtual Assistance** and **AI Career Essentials** from ALX Africa, as well as **EF Level 14 Advanced (CEFR C1)** from EF Education First.
+I’m a quick learner fluent in English and Kinyarwanda, eager to contribute my skills to innovative IT teams.

 ---